Bogdan-Blaj/reaction/README.md

 # Commit with using custom hook to call context

+UseReducer - this hooks allows you to apply the reducer pattern to your application and components.
+With a reducer, you call pull out your state data into one centralized object for the entire app.
+Based on dispatching action objects to the reducer, it will collect data and adapt the application state over time.

+UseContext - with this hook, you can apply a React context object to a tree of React components.
+The nested components in that tree will have the ability to reference shared objects and data contained in that context object.

+Pub/Sub - the publish/subscribe software pattern allows you to set up a network based on channels.
+Publishers send messages across those channels.
+And subscribers pick up those messages.

+# Creating reducer
+Create type
+Create Action
+Create Reducer and add initial state values

+# Using the reducer
+Import context
+Import Action
+And dispatch it
+`const {dispatch} = useAppContext();`
+    `const updateUserName = event => {`
+        `dispatch(setUsername(event.target.value))`
+    `}`

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).